 View your logs

-Select Google Project > All project_id in the first drop-down menu.
-You should see at least one audit log from setting up your AWS connector project:
+Go to Google Project > All project_id You should see at least one audit log from setting up your AWS connector project:

 If you installed the Stackdriver Monitoring agent on your supported AWS VM instances, you might see other log options.

 To avoid incurring charges to your GCP account for the resources used in this quickstart:

 Remove your Stackdriver charts and alerts.
 In the Stackdriver Monitoring console:

 - Delete your alerting policy from Alerting > Policy Overview.

 - Delete your uptime check from Alerting > Uptime Checks.

 - Delete your charts from Dashboards > AWS Quickstart example

 In the Stackdriver Monitoring console, go to the Workspace Settings page for your Workspace,

 aws-quickstart.
 In the Monitored accounts section, remove your AWS account.

 In your Amazon account, delete the AWS IAM role that you created for the quickstart.

 aws-quickstart.
-You delete a project by selecting the project, going to the IAM & Admin > Settings page, and clicking Delete Project at the top of the page.
+To delete a project, you select the project, go to IAM & Admin >Settings, and then at the top of the page click Delete Project.